wdawson/okta.github.io/_source/_posts/2017-06-15-build-microservices-architecture-spring-boot.md

 To begin, create a `spring-boot-microservices-example` directory.
 Navigate to [start.spring.io](https://start.spring.io).
 Enter `eureka-service` as an artifact name and select `Eureka Server` as a dependency.

-{% img blog/microservices-spring-boot/eureka-service.png alt:"Eureka Server" width:"800" %}
+{% img blog/microservices-spring-boot/eureka-service.png alt:"Eureka Server" width:"800" %}{: .center-image }

 Click the **Generate Project** button and expand `eureka-service.zip` into the `spring-boot-microservices-example` directory.